p4wnsolo/p4wnsolo-joyterm/README.md

 It's entirely possible that the code in this repo is so sloppy that it's causing the joystick-press performance to suffer on RPiZeroW.
 But like I said - it runs perfectly (and FAST) on Raspberry Pi Zero 2 (see <a href="https://twitter.com/p4wnsolo/status/1470547554085474307">Demo video clip on Twitter</a> 0m19s)

 So for now, here's a Demo / pre-release to get you entering commands using that little Joystick on your P4wnP1.

+#### Functionality
+Currently, p4wnsolo-joyterm just runs a "one shot".
+It runs a command and displays the output - but does not wait for more output (yet).
+For example, Wifite runs just fine - but p4wnsolo-joyterm Exits when Wifite asks for input.
+I'm working on making the Terminal persist while the program continues running, so you can continue adding input after the program starts.
+Stay tuned for this update, which should be coming soon.

 ## 📝 Requirements:
 ### Hardware: